pi-hole/docker-pi-hole/README.md

 * Port 80 is highly recommended because if you have another site/service using port 80 by default then the ads may not transform into blank ads correctly.
 To make sure docker-pi-hole plays nicely with an existing webserver you run you'll probably need a reverse proxy webserver config if you don't have one already.
 Pi-Hole has to be the default web app on said proxy e.g. if you goto your host by IP instead of domain then pi-hole is served out instead of any other sites hosted by the proxy.
 This is the '[default_server](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen)' in nginx or ['_default_' virtual host](https://httpd.apache.org/docs/2.4/vhosts/examples.html#default) in Apache and is taken advantage of so any undefined ad domain can be directed to your webserver and get a 'blocked' response instead of ads.
   * You can still map other ports to pi-hole port 80 using docker's port forwarding like this `-p 8080:80`, but again the ads won't render propertly.
 Changing the inner port 80 shouldn't be required unless you run docker host networking mode.
   * [Here is an example of running with jwilder/proxy](https://github.com/diginc/docker-pi-hole/blob/master/jwilder-proxy-example-doco.yml) (an nginx auto-configuring docker reverse proxy for docker) on my port 80 with pihole on another port.
 Pi-hole needs to be `DEFAULT_HOST` env in jwilder/proxy and you need to set the matching `VIRTUAL_HOST` for the pihole's container.
 Please read jwilder/proxy readme for more info if you have trouble.
 I tested this basic example which is based off what I run.

-## Volume Mounts
-Here are some useful volume mount options to persist your history of stats in the admin interface, or add custom whitelists/blacklists.  **Create these files on the docker host first or you'll get errors**:

-* `docker run -v /var/log/pihole.log:/var/log/pihole.log ...` (plus all of the minimum options added)
-  * `touch /var/log/pihole.log` on your docker server first or you will end up with a directory there (silly docker!)
-* `docker run -v /etc/pihole/:/etc/pihole/ ...` (plus all of the minimum options added)

-All of these options get really long when strung together in one command, which is why I'm not showing all the full `docker run` commands variations here.
-This is where [docker-compose](https://docs.docker.com/compose/install/) yml files come in handy for representing [really long docker commands in a readable file format](https://github.com/diginc/docker-pi-hole/blob/master/doco-example.yml).

 ## Docker tags and versioning